gianniskokkinis/Shutdown-Automatic/README.md

 # Shutdown-Automatic
-This is an app which i created on my free time😋.
+This is an app which i created on my free time.